Well known religious verses sometimes seem disconnected from the real life actions of typical Church members and congregations.

 Jesus as reported by John is anything but obsessed with religious observance.
 For those of us who seek the solace and comfort of public prayer we should not simply ignore Jesus’ caution about those who like to pray in public.
 When he commissions his followers here he is saying: .
 21They who have my commandments and keep them are those who love me; and those who love me will be loved by my Father, and I will love them and reveal myself to them.”

-Those commandments are not focussed on Church attendance, chorus singing or arm waving.
+Perhaps we need reminding those commandments are not focussed on Church attendance, chorus singing or arm waving.
 The themes Jesus has as his focus are the practicalities of life.
 Forgiving our enemies and turning the other cheek, looking after the widow …. these are dealing with every day dilemmas.
 Reaching out to the leper precedes healing and even feeding the five thousand can only begin if someone first offers up some morsels to share.

 Love is not merely an abstraction to be admired.
 If it is not part of daily attitudes and daily actions, we can hardly pretend it makes a difference.